- How much does the hunt cost?

 Do I need to be a hunter to volunteer?

 - No, there are several other things to do around camp.

 - How do I apply to be a hunter?

-- Download, fill out the application and mail it to the address at the bottom.
+- Download, fill out the application and email or mail it back to us..

 Application in PFD format